lijenn/teampsd/mtl_facilitate_workgroup/pre_post_emails/pre_emails/mtl_live_pre_session01_template.md

 [<img src="https://github.com/lzim/teampsd/blob/master/resources/headshots/moore_headshot.JPG" height="250" width="200">](https://forio.com/app/va/va-psd-team/teampsd.html)

 Dr. Matt Moore will be your facilitator for the duration of the 12 session plan of  MTL.
 Matt Moore, PhD, is a Clinical Psychologist who has spent his career in a variety of clinical and administrative positions at VA.
 He earned his PhD from The University of Texas Southwestern Medical Center in Dallas.
-From his early days at VA working in the clinical front-lines, his focus has consistently been on improving mental health care for Veterans.
-He took on a variety of roles in support of that desire by advancing to the management of VA outpatient clinics and overseeing facility wide mental health services.
-In 2015, he moved into his current position at VACO in the Office of Mental Health and Suicide Prevention as a National Mental Health Technical Assistance Specialist.
-Living in San Francisco affords him the opportunity to explore adventurous dining and wine tasting opportunities.
-He also never turns down the opportunity to travel.
+You can learn more about Dr. Moore and the rest of our team at [mtl.how/team](https://mtl.how/team)

 ## Employee Education Services